 Bay Area Discovery Museum in Sausalito is a great children's museum in a beautiful location.
 The Children's Discovery Museum in San Jose is equally fun and conveniently located near the Tech Museum.

 Ardenwood Historic Farm in Fremont is a Victorian era working farm with a blacksmith shop and home tour.
 You'll see sheep, pigs, turkeys, chickens, rabbits, goats, and cows.
-Ardenwood hosts fun events throughout the year, including a Harvest Festival in October and Christmas Faire in early December with house tours, train rides, food samples, farm activities, arts & crafts, and music.
+Ardenwood hosts fun events throughout the year, including a Harvest Festival in October and Christmas Faire in early December with house tours, train rides, farm activities, arts & crafts, and music.

 Slide Ranch at Muir Beach offers an organic garden, walking trails with stunning ocean views and the opportunity to milk a goat or feed the chickens.
 Sienna Ranch in Lafayette hosts monthly family days with horse and pony rides, sustainability education and projects, archery, hayrides, survival skills activities, and more.